 Time to hop to this genin, shall we?
 I recommend turning off the sound, though:

 For those brave enough to hear the entirety of the title theme, I apologize for the damage suffered to your ears.
 Don’t ask me what that aural atrocity was, but this is perhaps the first time I’m happy for a game NOT having any more music.
 The title screen might be the only good screen in the entire game, graphically speaking.

 According to the game manual (a booklet actually), there was a toxic leak from a chemical plant that turns humans and other anthropomorphic beings into aggressive beasts, which prompts our protagonist to face them and travel to the plant to shut down the leakage.
 For that, he needs to travel from his home forest to the city and finally to the plant itself, facing all kinds of humans, other anthropomorphic animals, birds, etc.

-The game is only 3 levels long: the countryside (with good animations in the background), the city (full of punks, sewers and god-awful birds that will kill you in an instance if you’re not careful) and the chemical plant (with robots and some platforming).
+The game is only three levels long: the countryside (with good animations in the background), the city (full of punks, sewers and god-awful birds that will kill you in an instance if you’re not careful) and the chemical plant (with robots and some platforming).

-You start with 3 lives and a carrot that serves as a life bar, which if fully depleted, you’ll lose a life.
+You start with three lives and a carrot that serves as a life bar, which if fully depleted, you’ll lose a life.
 But don’t worry, there are some carrots distributed throughout the levels, which will grant extra lives.